pravj/ospi/README.md

 You can see a relatively more development activity in the start of the year.

 Flipkart development team [keeps](https://github.com/Flipkart/linux) a *fork* of the *linux*, it's not a *forked repo* though.
-I removed its activities because this was maing the plot even more cluttered.
+I removed its activities because this was making the plot even more cluttered.
 You can check [that plot](https://raw.githubusercontent.com/pravj/ospi/master/images/commit-activity.png?token=ADRywlIX6usOu11z34wv-NZrVt_lmL00ks5Uw7GBwA%3D%3D) also, though.

 ##4.
 Technology Stack